ThinkEQ/assembly-solutions-ltd/src/pages/product-category/wiring-harness.md

         #### **Automotive Wiring Harness Manufacture**

         We have supplied wiring harness products to the Automotive Industry for over 25 years and now proudly supply; Aston Martin, Ford and Rolls-Royce.
 Our expertise in [wiring looms](/wiring-loom) has grown tremendously, where we now boast an extensive range of experience in commercial vehicles.
 These include; Ambulances, Buses, Cars, Trucks, Trailers and Vans.
 Working with the latest models in vehicle technology, our technical team have the knowledge and skills to support wiring harnesses for any [electric and hybrid](/electric-vehicle-and-hybrid-vehicle-wiring-harnesses) system.
 We also supply wiring harnesses for equipment used in the Agricultural Industry.
 These include; Crop Spraying tractors, Flail Mowers and Harvesters.
+Every  industrial wire harness we manufacutre is expertly designed and created with the best instruments and materials to assure both quality and safety for our customers.
 seo:
   title: Wiring Harness Manufacturer | Wire Harness Production
-  description: Custom quality wiring harness and wire harness products
+  description: Custom quality wiring harnesses and electrical harness products
     manufactured by UK established and experienced wiring sub-contractor based in Bolton.
-Contact 01204 521999 to discuss your wiring harness requirements today.
+Contact 01204 521999 to discuss your industrial wiring harness requirements today.
   og-url: https://www.assembly-solutions.com/wiring-harness
 ---